10 Essential IT Certifications for 2024

 Requirements: No formal requirements

-Certification path: After the Cloud Digital Leader, candidates can advance to take certifications that will equip them with entry-level job skills, such as the Google Associate Cloud Engineer.
+Certification path: After the Cloud Digital Leader, candidates can go on to take certifications that will equip them with entry-level job skills such as the Google Associate Cloud Engineer.

-The CAPM prepares you for entry-level project management positions.
-Though not an IT certification, many IT positions, and teams value project management skills.
+The CAPM is a certification designed to prepare you for entry-level project management positions.
+Though not an IT certification, many IT positions and teams value project management skills.
 The CAPM can be worth pursuing if you have a technical background and are hoping to move into a more project management-oriented role.

 Potential jobs: IT project manager, IT project coordinator